 By working in multiple areas of influence the Company improves the likelihood of positive outcomes for them, their families and their wider communities, taking a 'whole of community' and evidence-informed approach to leverage and coordinate the skills and resources of parents, educational institutions, community organisations and businesses.

-This year the Company's programs reached more than 127,000 young Australians and their parents or carers in 94 communities in every state and territory throughout Australia, and it delivered on a program growth strategy, exceeding its target of an additional 6,500 program participants by 1,156.
+This year the Company's programs reached more than 153,000 young Australians and their parents or carers in 94 communities in every state and territory throughout Australia, which constitutes growth of an additional 26,000 program participants.

 Fundraising